 To enroll in an IDR plan, contact your student loan servicer.
 Your servicer is the financial company that manages your student loans and sends your monthly bill.
-They can walk you through the process of applying for IDR and recommend the most beneficial plan for your unique situation.
-You must complete an income-driven payment plan request, which you can fill out online or using a paper form your servicer can send you.
+They can walk you through applying for IDR and recommend the most beneficial plan for your unique situation.
+You must complete an income-driven payment plan request, which you can fill out online at Federal Student Aid or use a paper form your servicer can send you.

-Because your servicer ties payments on any IDR plan to your income, they require proof of income after you complete your application.
-Proof of income is usually in the form of your most recent tax return.
+Because your servicer ties payments on any IDR plan to your income, they require income information.
+You must submit proof of income after you complete your application.
+Proof of income is usually in the form of your most recent federal income tax return.
 Have this handy when applying over the phone.
 They also need your AGI, which you can find on your tax return.
 You must also mail or fax a copy of your return before your application is complete.

 It generally takes about a month to process an IDR application.
 If you need them to, your loan servicer can place your loans into forbearance while they process your application.
 You aren’t required to make a payment while your loans are in forbearance.
 But interest continues to accrue, which results in a larger balance.

 You aren’t obligated to do so if the change would result in higher monthly payments.
-However, you are required to recertify each year.
+However, you must recertify each year.